Skip to main content

 Advisory Board

-Elizabeth Bramson-Boudreau, CEO & Publisher, MIT Technology Review
+Elizabeth Bramson-Boudreau, CEO & publisher, MIT Technology Review

-Adi Ignatius, editor-in-chief, Harvard Business Review
+Adi Ignatius, editor in chief, Harvard Business Review

-Raj Kumar, president and editor-in-chief, Devex.com
+Raj Kumar, president and editor in chief, Devex.com

-Clifton Leaf, Global Fellow, Ellison Institute for Transformative Medicine, and former editor-in-chief, FORTUNE
+Clifton Leaf, global fellow, Ellison Institute for Transformative Medicine, and former editor in chief, FORTUNE

 Angus Macauley, chief revenue officer, STAT

-Gabriella Stern, Director of Communications, World Health Organization
+Gabriella Stern, director of communications, World Health Organization

-Elisabeth Rosenthal, editor-in-chief, Kaiser Health News
+Elisabeth Rosenthal, senior contributing editor and former editor in chief, Kaiser Health News

 Richard J. Tofel, principal, Gallatin Advisory LLC